dpak11/tokeniser/README.md

 ### Tokie format

-Below is the Tokie output where your actual `data` is encoded, and the signature is stored in `sign`.
+Below is a sample Tokie output containing your actual `data` in encoded form, and the signature stored in `sign`.
-Output is further encoded to be used as `API key`.
+This is further encoded to be used as `API key`(token).

 ```
 {